Bitcoin’s price on October 16th, 2013: $150. On November 30th, 2013: $1,150, and on December 19th, 2013: $560. What Was That All About?

 The end of a huge run-up is defined by euphoria.
-Human emotions are taking over, nothing can stop us now, it’s all puppies and sunshine.
+Human emotions are taking over, nothing can stop us now, it’s all rainbows and sunshine.
 There is only one direction – up.
-In this phase of the bull-run, the “stupid money” jumps onboard the train, this kind of money is the first to leave.
-At this stage, expect the press to report about the bull market, and you get the “meet the new young millionaires” articles.
-At this stage, the smart money is taking profit throughout the parabolic movement.
+In this phase of the bull run, the “dumb money” jumps on board, and it’s usually the first to leave.
+At this stage, expect the press to write about the bull market, and you get the “meet the new young millionaires” articles.
+However, during this time, the smart money is taking profit throughout the parabolic movement.

 Stage 6: Complacency

-At this stage, the bull-run is stagnating as people’s lofty expectations are not met.
+At this stage, the bull run is stagnating as people’s lofty expectations are not met.
 The first signs of a reversing market start to pop up.
-This is a very dangerous stage as people think the complacency stage is just a short break before the bull-run continues.
+This is a very dangerous time as people think the complacency stage is just a short break before the bull run continues.
 Many investors are ill-prepared for the upcoming market reversal.